jrcarlos2000/scaffold-eth-diamond-challenge/README.md

 > Start by commenting out the `return` line in the code at `02_checkpoint.ts`, this will run the script contained in this file.

-🔍 Inspect the code in the `02_checkpoint.ts` inside `packages/hardhat/deploy`, sepcially understand how a facet is added to the Diamond
+🔍 Inspect the code in the `02_checkpoint.ts` inside `packages/hardhat/deploy`, specially understand how a facet is added to the Diamond

 > At this point your contributors should be able to get the funds back by calling the `refund` function in `WithdrawFacet`

-> > Can you guess whats wrong here ?
+> > Can you guess whats wrong here?

 #### ⚔️ Checkpoint 2 side quests